Last Updated on September 25, 2022 by Sorin Petroj

 The name Yasaka is derived from the first letters of Yaoita and Sakamoto.
 Yaoita was a table tennis player who passed away in 2007.
 He desired to make quality products that would improve his skill and profession.

-- In the 1950s- Yasaka makes partners with Japanese players, causing it to soar higher in the ranks of world table tennis.
+- In the 1950s- Yasaka partnered with Japanese players, causing it to soar higher in the ranks of world table tennis.

 - 1969- Yasaka introduces rubber Mark V